 A strimmer doesn’t have that level of courtesy.
 But you can still usually tell when a gasket is leaking.
 Look for fuel and oil streaks where they shouldn’t be.

 Ah, but what about a bad air seal?

 This kind of gasket is typically found below a carburetor.
 If it’s damaged, it will suck in too much air and mess up that fuel-to-air ratio mentioned above.
 To inspect it and replace it, you’ll need to remove the carburetor.

 Speaking of the carburetor, will get back to that in just a second.
 First, though, check…

 Another visual inspection but one that should be done to ensure you’re not losing fuel prior to it arriving in the combustion chamber.
 Replace damaged lines as necessary.

 Yes, time to talk about the carburetor.
 Why does it come last?
-Well, although a damaged or warn carburetor can be a common problem that leads to strimmers cutting out, it’s also the problem that takes the most time to repair or replace or may involve a technician’s help of all the other issues addressed.
+Well, although a damaged or worn carburetor can be a common problem that leads to strimmers cutting out, it’s also the problem that takes the most time to repair or replace or may involve a technician’s help with all the other issues addressed.